 I started off making a set of free task cards for upper elementary, but then I decided that the younger set should have some, too, so now there is something for almost everyone!
 Not only that, but both of these sets are also correlated with Common Core Standards.
 Measurement Task Cards for Grades 2-3 To complete these cards, your students will be measuring things around

 There are so many ways to use task cards: I have heard from teachers who use them in partners, with the whole class, and, of course, at centers.
 Here are pictures from two teachers who have graciously shared how they use task cards with their students.
 Randy Seldomridge teaches in Granite Falls, NC.
 Here is what Randy says about the way he uses

-This set Presidents’ Day task cards is a great way for your students to learn some fun facts about the presidents while practicing their higher-level thinking skills.
-Each of the 20 cards includes a piece of presidential trivia along with a creative or critical thinking challenge.
+This set of Presidents’ Day task cards is a great way for your students to learn some fun facts about the presidents while practicing their higher-level thinking skills.
+Each of the 20 cards includes a piece of presidential trivia, along with a creative or critical thinking challenge.
 These would work well at a center.
-Another idea is to choose one each day for your students to
+Another idea is to choose one each day for your students

 If you use task cards to play the game SCOOT with your class, one problem you might have is having more students than cards.
 Here are some easy ways to solve this problem while also giving your students’ brains a little break.
 If you don’t know how to play SCOOT, it is a game that both teachers and students love.
 Scroll down for instructions.
 Add